“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

 Some pointers worth noting:

-Avoid judgement.
+Avoid judgment.
 Try to focus on statements that are fact-based when discussing a problem.

 Don’t put the blame entirely on the other person.

-2. Schedule—again, literally put time in your iPhone’s calendar—for at least 20 minutes a day for yourself.
+2. Schedule—again, literally put time in your iPhone’s calendar—at least 20 minutes a day for yourself.

-“Physical space is really important and it’s absolutely okay to ask for it,” says Dr. O’Neill And if it wasn’t obvious already, this is exactly the kind of thing you can mention in your twenty minute convo as mentioned above.
+“Physical space is really important and it’s absolutely okay to ask for it,” says O’Neill.
+And if it wasn’t obvious already, this is exactly the kind of thing you can mention in your 20-minute convo as mentioned above.

 To the extent that you’re able to, go out on a walk by yourself, take time to journal, and/or listen to a podcast (I personally recommend any of these).
 It doesn’t matter what you do, just that you’re doing something by yourself for yourself.